I'm Gonna Getcha Good!: Background

 "I'm Gonna Getcha Good!" was originally released to country radio in the United States on October 7, 2002.
 Twain chose "I'm Gonna Getcha Good!" as the first single for Up! since she thought it was relatable to her previous singles, and she did not want something too unfamiliar.
-The song has become one of her biggest hits worldwide, charting in different countries where she had never had hits before.
 There are three main versions of the song - the "Green" version and the "Red" version, which represented the country and pop mixes of the song respectively, and the "Blue" version, which featured additional production by producers Simon & Diamond Duggal in the style of Indian film music.

-Later, the Jonas Brothers covered the song for the soundtrack for their film Jonas Brothers: The 3D Concert Experience.
+American boy band Jonas Brothers covered the song nightly during their 2008 Burning Up Tour and included their cover for the soundtrack of their 2009 concert film Jonas Brothers: The 3D Concert Experience.